singularityware/singularityware.github.io/pages/docs/user-docs/action-build.md

 But default the container will be converted to a compressed, read-only squashfs file.
 If you want your container in a different format use the `--writable` or `--sandbox` options.

-## Downloading a pre-built container from Docker Hub
+## Downloading a existing container from Docker Hub
 You can use `build` to download layers from Docker Hub and assemble them into Singularity containers.

 ```